02/26/2021

 Similar to Canada, stimulus packages from governments across the world have exceeded 300% (McKinsey, 2020).
 The global stimulus packages have increased government debt and may lead to fiscal dominance.
 According to Ersel and Özatay (2008), fiscal dominance is by definition the dominance of a country’s fiscal policy over its monetary policy.
 It is caused by a country’s high debt ratio that severely constrains the effectiveness of its monetary policy (Ersel & Özatay, 2008).
 In such scenarios, more government spending is required to combat an inflationary shock.

-Collectively, the extraordinary stimulus package as well as the expected GDP gains and unemployment reductions following COVID-19 are likely to produce inflation in Canada.
+Collectively, the extraordinary stimulus package as well as the expected GDP gains and unemployment reductions following COVID-19, are likely to produce inflation in Canada.

 INFLATION DRAWBACKS